teusH/MySense/docs/LoRaMQTT.md

 This module was originally written to take part of the RIVM new years firework measurement project of dec 2017.

-From the command line the configuration for MyTTNMQTT running as standalone module can be changed by using key=definitionSTRING as argument: e.g. the command `./MyTTNMQTT.py file=testdata/TTNMQTTexample.json` will read its input from the json file iso the TTN server.
+From the command line the configuration for MyTTN_MQTT running as standalone module can be changed by using key=definitionSTRING as argument: e.g. the command `./MyTTN_MQTT.py file=testdata/TTN_MQTTexample.json` will read its input from the json file iso the TTN server.
-The included `testdata/TTNMQTTexample.json` file can be used as example and test file before getting access to the MQTT server of eg TTN Europe.
+The included `testdata/TTN_MQTTexample.json` file can be used as example and test file before getting access to the MQTT server of eg TTN Europe.

-MyTTNMQTT will read and uses meta definitions for the sensor kits identified via the TTN server interface.
+MyTTN_MQTT will read and uses meta definitions for the sensor kits identified via the TTN server interface.
 In this way completing the meta data (`ident` part in the output json record) for the output channels as eg GPS coordinates, location, etc.

-If GPS sensor is configured, MyTTNMQTT will not update database if location is within 100 meters from startup.
+If GPS sensor is configured, MyTTN_MQTT will not update database if location is within 100 meters from startup.

 ### SECURITY
 Use the SSL layer of the TTN server.